 - Make sure you have a dictionary and thesaurus available whenever you are writing.

 - Be observant.
 The people and activities that surround you will provide you with great inspiration for characters, plots, and themes.

-- Invest in a few valuable resources starting with The Chicago Manual of Style, and The Elements of Style.
+- Invest in a few useful resources starting with The Chicago Manual of Style and The Elements of Style.

 - Grammar: learn the rules and then learn how to break them effectively.

 - Stop procrastinating.
-Turn off the TV, tune out the rest of the world, sit down, and write.
+Turn off the TV, disconnect from the Internet, tune out the rest of the world, sit down, and write.

-- Read works by highly successful authors to learn what pleases publishers and earns a pretty penny.
+- Read works by successful authors to learn what earns a loyal readership.

-- Read works by the canonical authors so you can understand what constitutes a respectable literary achievement.
+- Read works by the canonical authors so you understand what constitutes a respectable literary achievement.

-- Join a writers’ group so you can gain support from the writing community and enjoy comradery in your craft.
+- Join a writers’ group so you can gain support from the writing community and enjoy camaraderie in your craft.

 - Create a space in your home especially for writing.

 - Proofread everything at least three times before submitting your work for publication.